jonrau1/ElectricEye/README.md

 - The EASM module uses NMAP for service discovery and reachability assessment of over 20 highly-dangerous ports and protocols for nearly every public-facing CSP service

-- Outputs to AWS Security Hub, AWS DocumentDB, JSON files, CSV files, MongoDB, Amazon SQS, PostgreSQL, and [**FireMon Cloud Defense**](https://www.firemon.com/introducing-disruptops/).
+- Outputs to AWS Security Hub, AWS DocumentDB, JSON, CSV, HTML Executive Reports, MongoDB, Amazon SQS, PostgreSQL, Amazon Simple Queue Service (SQS), Amazon DynamoDB, and [**FireMon Cloud Defense**](https://www.firemon.com/introducing-disruptops/).

 ## Tell Me More! :raised_eyebrow: :raised_eyebrow:

+ElectricEye's core concept is the **Auditor** which are sets of Python scripts that run **Checks** per Service dedicated to a specific SaaS vendor or public cloud service provider called an **Assessment Target**.
+You can run an entire Assessment Target, a specific Auditor, or a specific Check within an Auditor.
+After ElectricEye is done with evaluations, it supports over a dozen types of **Outputs**

 First, clone this repository and install the requirements using `pip3`: `pip3 install -r requirements.txt`.